 3-1- Statement of Human Rights

 All the manuscripts that have been studied on the human participants, must have a statement to show that the methodology of the study has been approved by a suitable university, institutional, and/or national research ethics committee.
 This statement illustrates that all of the experiments, interviews, and/or data collection have been done based on the ethical standards as laid down in the 1964 Declaration of Helsinki and its later amendments or comparable ethical standards.

 - If there is any doubt that the study has been conducted based on the Helsinki Declaration or equivalent standards, the author(s) must explain the reasons for the applied methodologies, and show that the independent ethics committee in an appropriate university or institute has reviewed their methodology and approved the doubtful aspects of the study.

-- The ethical issue, competing interests, and authors’ contribution must be added in the text before the references section.
+- The ethical issue, competing interests, and authors’ contribution must be added to the text before the references section.
 A sample of each section can be found following:

 - Competing interests: The authors declare that there is no conflict of interest that would prejudice the impartiality of this scientific work.

-- Authors’ contribution: All authors of this study have a complete contribution for data collection, data analyses, and manuscript writing.
+- Authors’ contribution: All authors of this study have a complete contribution to data collection, data analyses, and manuscript writing.

 For retrospective studies, ethical approval: For this type of study formal consent is not required.